ahuacate/nas-hardmetal/README.md

 <hr>

 # 3. Manual NAS build
-For those Users who wish to perform the tasks manually or understand what our Easy Script does read on.
+For users who prefer to execute tasks manually or gain a deeper understanding of the actions performed by our Easy Script, please continue reading.

+> Note: This section may be outdated and is sporadically updated.
+It serves as a guide only, and software updates may render the information obsolete.

-It's assumed the installer has some Linux skills.
-There are lots of online guides about how to configure NAS brands and Linux networking.
+It is assumed that the installer possesses some proficiency in Linux.
+Numerous online guides are available for configuring NAS brands and understanding Linux networking.

 - **NFS**
 Your NAS NFS server must support NFSv3/v4.